bodote/cheatsheets/java_junit5.md

 assertTrue(emailService.authenticatedSuccessfully(credentials));
 ```
 ## Method references as parameters
-If in 2 or more tests, most code lines are dublicates, except a method call,
+If in 2 or more tests, most code lines are duplicates, except a specific method call,
 eg. in the first test you want to call `put()` and in the 2nd test you want to call `post()` but with all other parameters are the same , you can do this:
 ```java
   //...